Cookie Consent Management Platform (CMP)

 - Categories: Define the types of cookies and trackers you need consent for, like "Necessary," "Analytics," or "Advertising."

-- Vendors & Trackers: Maintain a list of known vendors and domains that need to be blocked or managed, with category assignments and cookie-clearing rules.
+- Vendors & Trackers: Maintain a list of known vendors and domains that need to be blocked or managed, with category assignments.

 - Consent Modal & UI Text: Customize all text, labels, and translations shown to visitors in your consent banner and preferences modal.

-- Default Consent Settings: Set the default consent mode (opt-in or opt-out), regional overrides, automatic cookie clearing, and versioning.
+- Default Consent Settings: Set the default consent mode (opt-in or opt-out), regional overrides, automatic page refreshing, and versioning.

 Each of these helps you: